 International standard upgradation of CIDCO Kharghar Valley Golf Course

-CIDCO Kharghar Valley Golf Course in Navi Mumbai is upgrading from a 9-hole to an 18-hole course, expected to be completed in December.
-The project aims to align with international standards and boost tourism and employment opportunities in the area.
+CIDCO Kharghar Valley Golf Course project, which is undergoing an upgrade from a 9-hole to an international standard 18-hole course, with completion expected in December

 PANVEL: Navi Mumbai is witnessing the realisation of long-expected mega projects, including the initiation of metro services, the upcoming Mumbai Trans-Harbour Link (MTHL), and the green signal for the Uran railway.
 Adding to this list is the CIDCO Kharghar Valley Golf Course project, which is undergoing an upgrade from a 9-hole to an international standard 18-hole course, with completion expected in December.